N17Pro3426/ViewerMade2/README.md

-# ViewerMade2
+# Viewer Made Malwares 2
-All of non-GDI malwares, GDI malwares, ransomwares, joke programs, games and more stuff are here! :)
+All of GDI malwares, non-GDI malwares, ransomwares, and more will be here!